caelohm/raspi_terminal_button_interface/README.md

 # raspi_terminal_button_interface
 Script to interface LCD screen connected to Raspberry Pi (Video Player) with four buttons (Red, Blue, Yellow, Green).
-Terminal Output helps guide button presses to select .mp4/.mkv files to play.
+Terminal Output helps guide button presses to select .mp4/.mkv files to play using VLC.
 [COMPLETED PROJECT]

-Currently working on new implementations such as choosing the size of subtitle text, displaying when the skip length is changed, power from battery, and 3D printed or wood case.
+New implementations such as choosing the size of subtitle text, displaying when the skip length is changed, power from battery, and 3D printed or wood case would have been a nice addition.

 Did not end up finishing the hardware (creating a case, soldering everything together).
 Also, there is potential for omxplayer to be able to do the same thing as what I did with vlc (maybe even better).
 Also something that is pretty annoying about using a raspberry pi is
 1. The subtitle display (without hardcoding into the videos) can made the video stutter every time a new subtitle is displayed.
 This could just be a vlc issue.